 And, boom… Anticlimax!
 Everyone boycotts them.
-Suddenly, for no apparent reason, the world around becomes grumpy and hostile.
-The person faces jealousy, cunningness, manipulation, harsh words, advice, attitudes, and what not?
+Suddenly, for no apparent reason, the world becomes grumpy and hostile.
+That person faces jealousy, cunningness, manipulation, harsh words, advice, attitudes, and what not?
 The person who ventured to become an extraordinary thinker succumbs to self-doubt.
 Lo and behold, all the monkeys of this world successfully conditioned one more monkey to become mediocre!

 Many may ask me — if you did almost everything in your spiritual journey, what did Om Swami do?
 In my life, he did one small but massively significant thing.
 He gave me hope!
 The much-needed hope to keep walking.
 More so, when the world stood against me for making an out-of-the-box decision.
 For trying something that not too many before me had tried.

-Let me tell you, the journey wasn’t easy.
+Let me tell you.
+The journey wasn’t easy.
 The same world that once sang my glories turned against me.
 Everyone had something (not-so-nice) to say, or in some cases, they became passive-aggressive by saying nothing.
 Name a cuss word, and I would’ve received it for sure.